davesheinbein/ui-kit-modern/src/components/Grid/Explanation.md

 ## Summary

-This folder provides a robust, unified, and extensible grid UI system.
+This folder provides a robust, , and extensible grid UI system.
 All grid UIs are driven by configuration, making it easy to add new features, maintain consistency, and avoid code duplication.
 The ERD above shows the relationships between the main entities in this system.
 The function-by-function reference describes the main exports and their responsibilities.